kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Hydration

-Hydration is the code that [associates state with an existing object](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object).
+Hydration is the code that [associates the state of an item with an existing object](https://stackoverflow.com/questions/6991135/what-does-it-mean-to-hydrate-an-object).
 On the web, this refers to creating state in JS that matches [server-side rendered](#ssr) DOM, which then enables client-side interactivity.
 It has origins in [database](https://www.snaplogic.com/glossary/data-hydration) and originates from the [hydrate project from 2006](https://hydrate.sourceforge.net/).

-### Partial hydration / Island architecture {#partial-hydration}
+### Partial hydration/Island architecture {#partial-hydration}

 Partial hydration (for a full page) is only hydrating certain dynamic elements (not [static trees](#static-trees)).
 The islands refer to the dynamic trees.

 Partial hydration is a form of [dead code elimination](#dead-code-elimination), where the code being removed is anything to do with static UI.
 This includes static components render methods and any dependencies those render methods pull in.
 If the state is also serialized as a JSON blob then partial hydration can remove data used by static trees.

 Partial hydration is an architecture, not a feature.
-Partial hydration / Island architecture is unrelated to [progressive enhancement](#progressive-enhancement).
+Partial hydration/Island architecture is unrelated to [progressive enhancement](#progressive-enhancement).

-### Progressive hydration / Lazy hydration {#progressive-hydration}
+### Progressive hydration/Lazy hydration {#progressive-hydration}

 Doing the process of hydration on interaction with a component or some other time after the page load.